barbarametzler/clustering_satellite_images_Accra/README.md

+## Visualisations

+code for visualisations is added in 'visualisations' folder.

+### Requirements for visualisations
+- Python 3
+- SciPy, pandas and scikit-learn packages
+- Plotting: Seaborn and matplotlib
+- Sankey diagram: install pySankey2 from https://github.com/SZJShuffle/pySankey2

 ## Data sources
 Building information: https://ui.adsabs.harvard.edu/abs/2019AGUFMIN11D0688H/abstract.
 The building information is provided in a vector format.
 We overlaid the vector with a grid that represents the tile size and location.
 For each measure, we calculated the mean value per tile.
 Building orientation was computed with the momepy package (Fleischmann, 2019) as deviation of orientation from cardinal directions; it was defined as an orientation of the longest axis of the bounding rectangle in range 0–45 degrees.
 Building orientation is measured with respect to cardinal directions Building orientation also has a physical relevance for residents, impacting the natural lighting and ventilation.